NextronSystems/aurora-agent-manual/usage/aurora-dashboard.rst

 Configuring the Notifications
 ------------------------------
-The event filters can be configured either in the tray icon in the ``Options`` sub menu or in the dashboard in the ``Settings``-section
+The filter for which events will produce notifications can be configured either in the tray icon in the ``Options`` sub menu or in the dashboard in the ``Settings``-section

 Settings
 _________________